Organizational behavior: History

 As a multi-disciplinary science, organizational behavior has been influenced by developments in a number of related disciplines, including sociology, industrial/organizational psychology, and economics.

 The Industrial Revolution is a period from the 1760s where new technologies resulted in the adoption of new manufacturing techniques and increased mechanization.
 In his famous iron cage metaphor, Max Weber raised concerns over the reduction in religious and vocational work experiences.
 Weber claimed that the Industrial Revolution's focus on efficiency constrained the worker to a kind of "prison" and "stripped a worker of their individuality".
 The significant social and cultural changes caused by the Industrial Revolution also gave rise to new forms of organization.
 Weber analyzed one of these organizations and came to the conclusion that bureaucracy was "an organization that rested on rational-legal principles and maximized technical efficiency."

-A number of OB practitioners documented their ideas about management and organisation.
+A number of organizational behavioral practitioners documented their ideas about management and organization.
 The best known theories today originate from Henri Fayol, Chester Barnard, and Mary Parker Follet.
 All three of them drew from their experience to develop a model of effective organizational management, and each of their theories independently shared a focus on human behavior and motivation.
 One of the first management consultants, Frederick Taylor, was a 19th-century engineer who applied an approach known as the scientific management.
 Taylor advocated for maximizing task efficiency through the scientific method.
 The scientific method was further refined by Lillian and Frank Gilbreth, who utilized time and motion study to further improve worker efficiency.
 In the early 20th century the idea of Fordism emerged.
 Named after automobile mogul Henry Ford, the method relied on the standardization of production through the use of assembly lines.
 This allowed unskilled workers to produce complex products efficiently.
 Sorenson later clarified that Fordism developed independently of Taylor.
 Fordism can be explained as the application of bureaucratic and scientific management principles to whole manufacturing process.
 The success of the scientific method and Fordism resulted in the widespread adoption of these methods.